acuity-network/index.acuity.network/content/docs/getting-started/introduction.md

 template = "docs/page.html"

 [extra]
-lead = 'AdiDoks is a Zola theme helping you build modern documentation websites, which is a port of the Hugo theme <a href="https://github.com/h-enk/doks">Doks</a> for Zola.' toc = true top = false
+lead = 'Acuity Index is a very large project to provide decentralized indexing for the entire blockchain ecosystem.
+Full documentation can be found in the <a href="https://index.acuity.tools/">Acuity Index Book</a>.' toc = true top = false
 +++

 ## Quick Start

-One page summary of how to start a new AdiDoks project.
-[Quick Start →](../quick-start/)
+Acuity Index currently supports Substrate chains.
+This functionality was funded by the Web3 Foundation.
+To learn how to index and query a Polkadot, Kusama, Westend or Rococo full node, follow the  [Quick Start Guide →](../quick-start/)

 ## Go further